 Meaningful Name: Snopes is a famous urban legend site in our world.
 Due to the alternate history of Shadowrun it can be assumed that the site never existed in it's original form in the Shadowrun verse or was lost in the crashes of the pre-Matrix web or the old Matrix.

-An investigative reporter, somewhat responsible for a lot of the information that came out on technomancers.
+An investigative reporter who trawls the media to bring up-to-date reports on just about everything to Jackpoint, including plenty of his own findings.
+He's particularly responsible for a lot of the information that came out on technomancers.

 Dragons in the Shadowrun-verse are the iconic supernatural life-form and exist in all types and sizes.
 Most dragons fall into one of three types: Western dragons, eastern dragons or the south american feathered serpent.
 They are the setting's most profilic chessmasters (though plenty would dispute that) and constantly jostle with each other for power, authority and wealth by any number of (unseen to the average citizen) ways.
 The oldest and most powerful dragons are known as Great Dragons; most Great Dragons are Time Abysses that survived the fall of the fourth age by falling into hibernation, awakening again at the dawning of the sixth.